web-platform-dx/web-features/docs/baseline.md

 The WebDX community group, through the [web-platform-dx/web-features-set owners group](../GOVERNANCE.md), maintains this document.
 Based on WebDX community group research, the web-features owners group decides matters such as the core browser set, releases, editorial overrides, and so on.

+The status definition is due for review by the governance group on 7 November 2024.

 ## Status definition

 The status has two substatuses: an interoperable low status and a wider-support high status.